anionDev/ClientInformation/ClientInformationC/ReadMe.md

 # ClientInformation

-`ClientInformation` is a service to retrieve information of the own HTTP-client.
+`ClientInformation` is a service to retrieve information of the own HTTP-client, for example geo-information.

+## Background

+There are some usecases where you want to know which country a specific IP-address belongs to.
+This is not trivial.
+But there are some [existing databases](https://github.com/sapics/ip-location-db) for this with a utilisable license.
+And if the data itself are available for free then there also exist a simple, free and self-hostable server which uses this data and provide it through a Rest-API.
+For this purpose you can use `ClientInformation`.